 Axle-Less Suspension Mounting

 There are a number of ways to mount an axle, but most common is bolting.
 Often, brackets weld to the trailer frame, then axles bolt to the brackets.
-That allows axle removal if needed.
+That allows removal if needed.

 The Timbren Axle-Less trailer suspension mounts with bolts.
 But, where do the bolts go?

-Look at the photo near the top of this article and you’ll see 3 bolt holes.
+Look at the photo near the top of this article and see the 3 bolt holes.
 Drill 3 matching holes in the trailer frame for these bolts.
-Ah, but that means you must drill through the trailer frame main beams.
-You have to bolt through the frame main tubes, which opens holes allowing moisture.
-Although it would take a long time to rust through from the inside, open tubes are not the best choice.
-Also, if you torque the bolts on thin wall tubes, it will change the camber of the axles as it squeezes the tube.
+Ah, but that means we drill through the trailer frame main beams – creating 3 problems:

-On the other hand, for C-Channel or I-Beam frames, the bolts conflict with the flange transition.
+1. Holes in a tube, allow access for moisture.
+Although it takes a long time to rust through from the inside, open tubes are not the best choice.
+On the other hand, for C-Channel or I-Beam frames, bolts conflict with the flange transition.

 Other Options

 A good torsion axle with a neutral angle down, will add ground clearance similar like the axle-less suspension.
 The spindles align at the factory, so just place the main torsion beam straight and square on the trailer frame.
 This also eliminates other degrees of complication the come from separate suspension modules.
+It still needs a buffer to spread the stress to the frame, however, it does not have to be tall enough to support bolts.

 For off-road trailers, one option is a torsion axle that has a little more capacity than you need, then mount big tires.
 (The over-rated axle will handle the big tires.)
 This will give a lot of ground clearance on a trailer that tows stable.